wpexpertsio/Post-SMTP/readme.txt

 [Amazon SES Pro Extension](https://postmansmtp.com/extensions/post-smtp-extension-for-amazon-ses/) combines Amazon's mail service provider with PostSMTP's powerful and easy-to-use SMTP mailing features.

 **Report & Tracking Pro Extension**
 [Report and Tracking Pro Extension](https://postmansmtp.com/extensions/reporting-and-tracking-extension/) gives you detailed reports and statistics of your website's email performance.
 You can filter email statistics by day/week/month and track who viewed your emails.
-You can also view your email's open rate in a pop-up window.
+You can also view your email's open rate.
+Also, the addon sends you daily, weekly or monthly email reports directly in your inbox to make sure you are aware of your email performance.

 **Zoho Mail API delivery**
 [Zoho Mail Pro Extension](https://postmansmtp.com/extensions/zoho-mail-pro-extension/) gives you the power to connect PostSMTP with your Zoho Mail account to improve email deliverability of your WordPress site.